Why I made MUTU

 “I believed my body let me down.

-I know that women’s bodies are incredible, amazing things.
-That they are strong, adaptable, powerful and occasionally capable of miracles.
+I know that women’s bodies are strong, adaptable, powerful and occasionally capable of miracles.
 But I have ‘wobbled’ on 2 fairly major occasions to maintain that belief, namely my very own birth story.

-Don’t worry, it’s not going to be a ‘my gory birth story is worse than yours’ moment.
-Many women have traumatic or physically damaging birth experiences and just as many have fantastic, unassisted and empowering experiences (I applaud you whilst being just slightly envious).
+Many of us have had traumatic or physically damaging birth experiences and just as many have fantastic, unassisted and empowering experiences (I applaud you whilst being just slightly envious).

 I needed to re-think the advertising for my pregnancy and postnatal personal training business after I had my first baby in 2005.
 I had been one of those trainers who with the very best of intentions would assure clients how easy their birth could be if they just followed the correct pregnancy exercise regime.
 How quickly they would pop out their baby with their finely tuned pelvic floor muscles and how swiftly they would zing back to energetic gorgeousness.

 I felt short-changed, bitter and broken.
 It was so unfair.
 I’d ‘done everything right’.
-I had eaten, relaxed and exercised by the book, so how come none of it worked out?
+I had eaten and exercised by the book, so how come none of it worked out?

-My daughter was a pretty damaging ventouse delivery after 28 hours labour; postpartum haemorrhage; a ‘manual evacuation’ (yuk) and a catalogue of gruesome and crappy moments which I won’t bore you with.
+My daughter was a damaging ventouse delivery after 28 hours labor; postpartum hemorrhage; a ‘manual evacuation’ (yuk) and a catalogue of gruesome and crappy moments which I won’t bore you with.

-Her brother was born nearly 2 years later, a natural birth with the full support of midwives and doctors who assured me that there was ‘no reason why it would happen again’.
-His birth was glorious – but then my haemorrhage came again and this time it was vicious.
+Her brother was born nearly 2 years later, a natural birth with the full support of doctors who assured me that there was ‘no reason why it would happen again’.
+His birth was glorious – but then the hemorrhage came again and this time it was vicious.
 Paramedic helicopter, theatre and a whole series of ‘procedures’.
 A terrified looking nurse told me the next day how she ‘thought we’d lost you there’.

 “Could be anything.
 You’ve had a LOT of drugs”